yashhhguptaaa/Search-Functionality/README.md

 2. Abort Controller for cancelling previous request.

-3. Pagination: The list of search results would show in a paginated view with 5 results per page.
+3. Pagination: The list of search results would show in a paginated view with 5 results per page on server side.

+4. Caching: This would cache older searches.

-4. Previous and Next button to allow users to load the next set of results.
+5. Previous and Next button to allow users to load the next set of results.

-5. The search results are coming from an api [https://ticker-2e1ica8b9.now.sh/keyword/abc](https://ticker-2e1ica8b9.now.sh/keyword/abc) .
+6. The search results are coming from an api [https://ticker-2e1ica8b9.now.sh/keyword/abc](https://ticker-2e1ica8b9.now.sh/keyword/abc) .

-6. Added animation for different components using AOS.
+7. Added animation for different components using AOS.

-7. Added test for all the components.
+8. Added test for all the components.

-8. ReactJS Accessibility: Accessibility is the necessary tool or ways in which a website can be made easy to access by the user with features like clickable buttons or dropdowns or spaces to write a comment and stuff.
+9. ReactJS Accessibility: Accessibility is the necessary tool or ways in which a website can be made easy to access by the user with features like clickable buttons or dropdowns or spaces to write a comment and stuff.

-9. Fully responsive and clean UI.
+10. Fully responsive and clean UI.

 ## Open-Source packages / libraries used: